Saturday, March 9, 2024

 Washington and Lee University's new Japanese Tea Room was named Senshin'an 洗心庵 "Clearing-the-Mind Abode" by Sen Genshitsu, 15th-generation Grand Master of the Urasenke Tradition of Tea.
 This architectural treasure was built in the Watson Pavilion on campus, where it serves as a classroom laboratory for the study of Chanoyu 茶の湯, or the Way of Tea, and a center for cultural activities relating to the arts of Japan.

-W&L students, who are interested in taking the LIT course on "Food and Tea in Japan" should contact Professor Ikeda at firstname.lastname@example.org.
-If you or your group is interested in scheduling a tea ceremony demonstration, please contact J. Ikeda at the email address above or Tel.
+W&L students, who are interested in taking the LIT course on "Food and Tea in Japan" should contact Professor Ikeda at email@example.com.
+During this period of Covid 19 concerns, we will be following the university's guidelines about group events.
+If your group is interested in scheduling a tea ceremony demonstration, please contact J. Ikeda at the email address above or Tel.
 540-458-8936.